 Too much help too early can turn speaking practice into reading.
 No help at all can turn it into frustration.
 A better middle path is scaffolded support: try first, get a hint if needed, then reveal the full sentence only when the smaller help is not enough.

 This keeps the practice active.
-You still do the thinking, but the session does not collapse when one word is missing.
+You still do the thinking, but the session does not collapse just because one word is missing.

 A practical routine

 Keep the practice small.
 Pick one situation, such as describing your morning, asking for directions, or explaining what you did yesterday.
 Build five to ten sentences around that situation.
 Speak each sentence out loud.
-Notice what felt slow, unnatural, or missing.
+Notice what felt slow, unnatural, or missing, then make a similar sentence.

 Pair that output with input: easy reading, beginner podcasts, and real exposure to Spanish.
 No single tool replaces contact with the language over time.
-The speaking layer is where you practice turning what you recognize into something you can say.
+Speaking practice is the layer where you turn what you recognize into something you can actually say.